codio-content/Crunch-Basics/.guides/content/Print-0-to-N-ec05.md

-This is a simple loop.
-You will need to use a `DAT` variable to hold a counter variable and one to store the input value.
+This is a simple loop challenge.
+You can choose whether to use `DAT` variables or manage without.
+The main thing is that all numbers are output individually.

 |||challenge
 Write a program that does the following